clarin-eric/PressMint/Samples/PressMint-SI/README.md

 * *Source*: The periodical issues were retreived from [dLib](https://dlib.si), the Slovenia's national library's digital library service in the form of OCR-ed PDF and TXT files.
-* *Availability*: Available for [download](http://hdl.handle.net/11356/1881) and for on-line analysis via the [CLARIN.SI installation of the NoSketch Engine concordancer](https://www.clarin.si/ske/#dashboard?corpname=speriodika).
+* *Availability*: Available for [download](http://hdl.handle.net/11356/1881) under the CC BY-SA 4.0 licence and for on-line analysis via the [CLARIN.SI installation of the NoSketch Engine concordancer](https://www.clarin.si/ske/#dashboard?corpname=speriodika).
-* *Licence*: The corpus is available under the CC BY-SA 4.0 licence.
 * *Content*: Slovenian periodicals published during the 18th, 19th, and beginning of 20th century (1771-1914).
 The corpus contains not only newspapers but also other periodically appearing texts, such as magazines or yearbooks.
 * *Size*: Around 150,000 texts and 910,000,000 tokens (50GB).
 * *Structure*: The corpus is structured into texts (typically corresponding to one issue of a periodical) and paragraphs.
 No effort has been made to structure the texts into articles, mark their titles and similar.
 However